advance100/doc_webpack/using-loaders.md

 ## Loader features

 * Loaders can be chained.
 They are applied in a pipeline to the resource.
 The final loader is expected to return javascript, the other can return arbitrary format (which is passed to the next loader)
-* Loaders can be synchron and asynchron.
+* Loaders can be synchronous and asynchronous.
 * Loaders run in node.js and can do everything thats possible there.
 * Loaders accept query parameters.
 This can be used to pass configuration to the loader.
 * Loaders can be bound to extension / RegExps in the configuration.